leriley/Final-Project-Digital-System-2024/introduction.md

 I sketch with a pencil brush on a low density (36%) and small size so that I can build up my sketches.
 I also shade with a pencil brush, on 100% density and a large brush size.
 I do lighting with an air brush which allows for soft gradients.

 ## 4: Layers
 Now that we're actually drawing on our canvas, it's time to introduce **layers**.
 Layers are awesome because they allow for preservation and organization.
 Layers essentially allow you to stack images on top of each other.
-And I use them a lot.
+You can also change the opacity of the entire layer, or add styles to it, which adds a sort of "effect" to whatever pixels are on that layer.
+You can even merge layers or transfer an image from one layer to another.
 Once I've finished a drawing, my layers are in this order:
 1. (First layer, or bottommost layer) The sketch (this layer is hidden but preserved)
 2. Base colors
-3. Shadows
+3. Shadows - Multiply layer style, lowered opacity
-4. Lineart
+4. Lineart - I do this on a special kind of layer called a Linework Layer
-5. Lighting
+5. Lighting - Shine layer style, low opacity
+6. Sometimes, I'll add a layer of color over top of everything in the Screen layer style which will add a nice hue to the entire drawing, making it more cohesive.

+You can also add folders, or groups, that you can organize layers inside of.
+If I'm drawing more than one picture on a single canvas, I separate each drawing into its own group.
+All the buttons for creating, editing, erasing, and deleting layers are found at the top of the layer panel.
+There's also a checkbox in this area that's labeled **Clipping Group**.
+Adding a clipping group onto an existing layer is super powerful: this makes it so you can only draw on top of pixels you've already placed down on its parent layer.
+This may not sound like much, but check out the difference between this image with clipping layers on and off: